World government: Atomic impact

 Symbolized by the most popular slogan, “One World or None” and by the Doomsday Clock on the front of the Bulletin of the Atomic Scientists, the fear of a nuclear holocaust had played a key part in the world government movement.
 But, judging from numerous barometers of public sentiment, this fear could not hold.
-The mood passed.
-Paradoxically coinciding with the H-bomb and the Soviet atomic bomb, the terror subsided.
-In the fall of 1950, when Americans were asked if there was anything in the national or international realm that disturbed them, only 1% spontaneously raised the issue of the atomic bomb.
-A British civil defense survey in 1951 found that Britons displayed remarkably little knowledge of the atomic bomb or desire to face the issues it raised.
-A quarter of the women surveyed in the latter poll claimed that they did not know it had been used in Japan.

 By the early 1950s, world state movements went out of fashion.
 Gary Davis returned to the United States and applied for restoration of his American citizenship.
 Despite massive efforts to frighten humanity into world state, the 1949 World Peace Day celebration in Hiroshima was strangely lighthearted by fireworks, confetti, and the appearance on stage of a “Miss Hiroshima."